1stfootforward/blog/_posts/2017-06-30-Sitting-allday-blog.md

 ---
 layout: post
-title: "How many steps do you do everyday?"
+title: "The Effects of Sitting all day!"
-description: why its important to keep your step count up!
+description: Sitting all day is bad for your health!
-headline: "How many steps do you do everyday?"
+headline: "The Effects of Sitting all day!"
-modified: 2017-06-29
+modified: 2017-06-30
 category: Lifestyle
-tags: [active, health & wellness, step count]
+tags: [active, health & wellness, sitting]
 imagefeature: officespace.jpg
 mathjax:
 chart: